LewisBull2303/battleships/README.md

 - If yes then it takes the player back to the main menu
 - If no then it exits out of the game#
 - User Stories Answered: 2, 7, 8, 9, 13

+*Please note that for this picture I changed the player_lives to 1 manually this is not how the game works*

 <details>
  <summary>Images</summary>